tylertran349/distributed-file-system/README.md

 both `.` and `..` refer to the root directory.

 When the server is started, it is passed the name of the file system image file.
-The image is created by a tool called `mkfs`.
+The image is created by my `mkfs` tool.
-It is self-explanatory and can be found [here](gunrock_web/mkfs.c).
+The implementation can be found [here](gunrock_web/mkfs.c).

 When accessing the files on an image, the server reads in the